5 things to know about colon cancer surgery

 Clinical trials

-Clinical trials are a key component of MD Anderson's mission to end cancer.
+Clinical trials are a key component of UT MD Anderson's mission to end cancer.
 Patients may volunteer to participate in these research studies, which help doctors improve cancer prevention, diagnosis and treatment.

 Some clinical trials allow patients to receive experimental medications or treatments, though not all patients are eligible.